adyork/lc-data-intro-forked/_episodes/02-match-extract-strings.md

 # Exercise Using Regex101.com

-For this exercise, open a browser and go to [https://regex101.com](https://regex101.com).
+For this exercise, we will be using regex101.com to search our code of conduct for various information.

-Open the [swcCoC.md file](https://github.com/LibraryCarpentry/lc-data-intro/tree/gh-pages/data/swcCoC.md), copy it, and paste it into the test string box.
+Open a browser and go to the [https://regex101.com/r/e1qcEh/1](https://regex101.com/r/e1qcEh/1) which has a copy of the  the [swcCoC.md file](/data/swcCoC.md) Code of Conduct file loaded as the test string.

 For a quick test to see if it's working, type the string `community` into the regular expression box.

 If you look in the box on the right of the screen, you see that the expression matches six instances of the string 'community' (the instances are also highlighted within the text).